JMBenham/FYP-Website/docs/documentation/code.rst

 Models
 ------

-There are 4 models that have been included.
+There are 10 models that have been included.
 These provide all of the different values that are available on the site.
 The models are:

     #.
-DeviceQuestionnaire
-        * The usability survey that teachers can fill out for each hardware device.
-It has a relationship with the hardware device that it is filled out for.
-All the usability surveys for a specific piece of hardware can be retrieved.
+Answer
+        * Base answer class for the different answer types.
+Has a relation to the question and a response.
     #.
+AnswerRadio
+        * Stores the results if the question was answered by radio buttons.
+    #.
+AnswerText
+        * Stores the result if the question was an open ended text answer.
+    #.
+Category
+        * The categories of questions which can be asked.
+    #.
 Hardware
         * Defines a piece of physical computing hardware.
 It has attributes name and image.
     #.
 Profile
         * An extension of the default django user class.
 It holds the information relevant to the user such as which state they teach in and their previous programming experience.
     #.
+Response
+        * Stores the results of completed questionnaires.
+Has a relation to the user, the survey and the hardware.
+    #.
 Subject
         * Defines the subjects which teachers can select from that they teach.
 Defined as a model so that teachers can add their own subjects if it does not appear on the list.
+    #.
+Question
+        * A specific question to be included on the survey.
+Has a related questionnaire, category, question type and question text.
+    #.
+Questionnaire
+        * Defines a set of questions that can be asked.
+This allows the questionnaire to be changed quickly.
+For the purposes of this website it is currently hardcoded to a set value.

 Extended descriptions for all of the models can be found in the API reference of this manual.